William Scott Sullivan

 Sullivan was born in Tuscaloosa, AL and attended high school in Carrollton, AL, 35 miles away.
 He went to college at Auburn University in Auburn, AL, on the other side of the state.
 His time there overlapped (in 1993) with that of Mark Bellhorn.
 Bellhorn would eventually come to the Cincinnati Reds a few years after Sullivan left.

-Scott was a second round draft pick in 1993 and proved his mettle right away by going 5-0 for Billings in the Rookie League.
+Scott was a second round draft pick in 1993 and proved his mettle right away by going 5-0 for the Billings Mustangs in the Rookie League.
 He never had a losing season in the minors, going 29-13 total with 14 saves and a 2.85 ERA in six seasons (although the last, in 2005, consisted of only 2 games).
-He spent 1995-97 with Indianapolis, and in 19 games there in 1997, had an ERA of 1.30.
+He spent 1995 to 1997 with the Indianapolis Indians, and in 19 games there in 1997, had an ERA of 1.30.

-Sullivan made his major league debut in May 1995.
+Sullivan made his major league debut in May of 1995.
 He spent most of 1995 and 1996 in the minors, however, in spite of an ERA of 2.25 in 7 games at the major league level in 1996.
-In 1997, in addition to his great partial year at Indianapois, he appeared in 59 games for the Reds at the major league level with a 3.24 ERA.
+In 1997, in addition to his great partial year at Indianapolis, he appeared in 59 games for the Reds at the major league level with a 3.24 ERA.
+From 1998 to 2001, he had four straight seasons in which he pitched over 100 innings in relief.
+Workhorse relief pitchers like him would become an extinguished species within a few years of that stretch, however.